horar/strata-host-core/README_deprecation.md

 ## Directories and files that has been moved and removed

-* spyglass/platform_rsl10: Has been moved to: https://code.onsemi.com/projects/SECSWST/repos/embedded-portable-core/browse
+* `spyglass/platform_rsl10`: Has been moved to: https://code.onsemi.com/projects/SECSWST/repos/embedded-portable-core/browse
+* `spyglass/internal`: Has been moved to: https://code.onsemi.com/projects/SECSWST/repos/strata-host-core-internal/browse

 ## Directories and files that has been removed
 * spyglass/bitbucket-pipelines.yml